carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 ## Mini Unit

-The basic unit of 2x Grid geometry is the 8-pixel square Mini Unit.
-Multiples of mini units compose the dimensions of columns, rows, boxes, along with their margins and padding.
+The basic unit of 2x grid geometry is the 8-pixel square _Mini Unit_.
+Multiples of Mini Units compose the dimensions of columns, rows, boxes, along with their margins and padding.
 The Mini Unit adapts to your content while maintaining a consistent visual rhythm.

 `vimeo: https://vimeo.com/292608020`